Idaho Sunrise (Baked Eggs and Bacon In Potato Bowls)

 Ok, what is up with eggs?!!?
 They seem to be in everything lately!
 From topping pizzas, to burgers (shout out to Blanc, for KC locals!), to garnishing soups…apparently the incredible, edible egg is now tres chic.
 Intriguing, but I’m all for it! :)

 One creative idea for baking eggs that seemed new and notable (at least to me) is this great recipe I stumbled across online.
 I admit…I was initially drawn to it because I though it looked pretty cute.
 (I love anything with “bowls”!)
 But I was eventually won over by how incredibly simple and delicious these little guys turned out to be!
 Plus, the ingredients are super-economical.
 Yay.

 Definitely a fun twist on the typical eggs, bacon and hash browns.
 Plus, a great way to use up leftover baked potatoes!
 Way to go, Idaho….

-- 1 large baked potato (russett or sweet)
+- 2 large baked potatoes (russett or sweet)

 - 1 Tbsp. butter

 - 2 strips bacon, cooked and crumbled